 The DF/HCC nominee will be selected on or before May 17, 2021.

 - The Pew-Stewart Scholars Program Office will e-mail login information directly to the selected applicant.
 The online application website will open June 14, 2021, and the submission deadline for a complete application is September 9, 2021.

 The following eligibility criteria will be considered when reviewing candidates for the nomination:

 - Nominees must have been awarded a doctorate in a field related to biomedical sciences or medicine.

 - As of September 9, 2021, nominees must hold full-time appointments at the rank of assistant professor or the equivalent.

 - Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor, or instructor are not eligible.

 Based on their performance during their education and training, candidates should demonstrate outstanding promise as contributors in science relevant to the field of cancer.
-Strong proposals will incorporate particularly creative and pioneering approaches in cancer research.
+This program does not fund clinical trials research.
+Strong proposals will incorporate particularly creative and pioneering approaches to basic, translational, and applied cancer research.
 Candidates whose work is based on biomedical principles, but who bring in concepts and theories from more diverse fields related to cancer, are encouraged to apply.
 Ideas with the potential to produce an unusually high impact are encouraged.
 Selection of the successful candidates will be based on a detailed description of the work that the applicant proposes to undertake, evaluations of the candidate’s performance, and notable past accomplishments, including honors, awards, and publications.
 In evaluating the candidates, the Pew-Stewart Advisory Committee gives considerable weight to evidence that the candidate is a successful independent investigator and has published significant work.